WA Investments

 • the strength, experience, capabilities and capacity to execute the proposed project;

-• a growth plan, and how that growth will be funded; and
+• a growth plan, and how that growth will be funded;

 • how the investment proponent will need to be in the correct business structure.